rj-price/eda_dashboard/README.md

 - Useful for identifying relationships between variables
 - Zoom and pan to explore specific regions

-#### Heatmap
-- Select multiple columns to visualise their relationships
-- Adjust color scale intensity using the slider (*coming soon*)
-- Hover over bars for index and value

 #### Exporting Visualisations
 All plots can be exported as PNG files:
 - Hover over any plot